edugonzaloalmorox/baikpacking-agent/README.md

 Those policy modes control how much event-specific language and specificity the writer may use.

-### Known Limitations

-- Some events are not present in the KB.
-- Some exact-event pages have sparse rider coverage, so the system can still fall back to similar events.
-- Retrieval is deterministic, but exact vs similar coverage is still an active area of calibration.

 ## Agents And LLM

-The runtime recommender is centered on `src/baikpacking/agents/recommender_agent.py` and the supporting modules under `src/baikpacking/agents/`.
+The recommender is centered on `src/baikpacking/agents/recommender_agent.py` and the supporting modules under `src/baikpacking/agents/`.

-Current runtime flow:
+The online request path is:

+1. `POST /recommend` or the local CLI entrypoint
-1. event resolution
+2. event resolution
-2. query intent classification
+3. query intent classification
+4. guardrail check
-3. event web context lookup
+5. event web context lookup
-4. retrieval planning
+6. retrieval planning
-5. rider search
+7. similar-rider search in PostgreSQL / pgvector
-6. evidence summarization
+8. evidence summarization
-7. policy selection
+9. policy selection
+10. optional review-hint lookup
-8. writer draft generation
+11. writer draft generation
-9. deterministic postprocessing and validation
+12. validation, optional repair, and postprocessing

 The architecture is intentionally small:

 - `event_resolution.py` resolves aliases and canonical event names
-- `event_context_resolution.py` fetches event-level context
+- `event_context_resolution.py` fetches event-level context from the web and derives event-family hints
-- `retrieval_planning.py` decides the retrieval query shape
+- `retrieval_planning.py` builds the exact-vs-similar retrieval query plan
-- `tools/riders.py` does the actual rider retrieval
+- `tools/riders.py` runs the actual rider retrieval against Postgres / pgvector
 - `evidence_summary.py` summarizes evidence strength
 - `policy.py` selects `strict_grounded`, `pattern_based`, or `generic_fallback`
+- `review_feedback.py` loads optional scenario-review hints from `data/eval/scenario_reviews.jsonl`
 - `writer_input.py` defines the writer-facing input contract
-- `models.py` defines the minimal `WriterRecommendationDraft`
+- `models.py` defines `WriterRecommendationDraft` and the final `SetupRecommendation`
-- `review_feedback.py` loads optional human review hints
 - `postprocess.py` and `output_validation.py` assemble and validate the final output

 The writer stage does not own the full final recommendation object.
 It produces a compact draft, and code assembles the final `SetupRecommendation`.

+### Runtime And Eval Separation

+The live API writes append-only telemetry to `data/eval/live_runs.jsonl` on every request, and the `/feedback` endpoint appends user feedback to `data/eval/live_feedback.jsonl`.

+That data is then consumed by the offline judge in `src/baikpacking/eval/output_judge.py`, which reads live runs and feedback and writes judgments to `data/eval/output_judgments.jsonl`.

+So the judge and feedback files are evaluation artifacts, not part of the serving-time recommendation loop.

 ## Repository Structure